 If your non-Hodgkin's lymphoma is aggressive or causes signs and symptoms, your doctor may recommend treatment.
 Options may include:

-- Chemotherapy.
-Chemotherapy is drug treatment — given orally or by injection — that kills cancer cells.
+Chemotherapy is a drug treatment — given orally or by injection — that kills cancer cells.
 Chemotherapy drugs can be given alone, in combination with other chemotherapy drugs or combined with other treatments.

-- Radiation therapy.
-Radiation therapy uses high-powered energy beams, such as X-rays, to kill cancerous cells and shrink tumors.
+Radiation therapy uses high-powered energy beams, such as X-rays and protons, to kill cancer cells.
 During radiation therapy, you're positioned on a table and a large machine directs radiation at precise points on your body.
 Radiation therapy can be used alone or in combination with other cancer treatments.

 For example, one biological therapy called rituximab (Rituxan) is a type of monoclonal antibody that attaches to B cells and makes them more visible to the immune system, which can then attack.
 Rituximab lowers the number of B cells, including your healthy B cells, but your body produces new healthy B cells to replace these.
 The cancerous B cells are less likely to recur.

-- Medications that deliver radiation directly to cancer cells.
 Radioimmunotherapy drugs are made of monoclonal antibodies that carry radioactive isotopes.
 This allows the antibody to attach to cancer cells and deliver radiation directly to the cells.
-One radioimmunotherapy drug — ibritumomab tiuxetan (Zevalin) — is used to treat lymphoma.
+An example of a radioimmunotherapy drug used to treat non-Hodgkin's lymphoma is ibritumomab tiuxetan (Zevalin).

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.